Why am I feeling lonely in a relationship ?

 Killing Intimacy by turning our partner into a “Project”

 We carry this fantasy into our adult relationships like a hidden script.
 We aren’t just looking for a partner; we are looking for someone to fix our internal pain.
 Richard Schwartz, in You Are the One You Are Looking For describes this as turning our partner into a “Redeemer.”
-Instead of seeing the human being in front of us—with their own flaws and unique needs—we see a tool that is supposed to heal us.
+Instead of seeing the human being in front of us—with their own flaws and unique needs—we see someone who can heal and repair us.

 • We try to fix them: We embark on a mission to change them.
 We nag, manipulate, or lecture them, trying to convince them they shouldn’t be the way they are.
-Sometimes, we even recruit a couples therapist to help us do that.
-(Spoiler: neither the therapist nor the partner will cooperate; nobody wants to be intimate with someone trying to control them).
+They should be like what we think would heal us.
+(Spoiler: our partner will not cooperate; nobody wants to be intimate with someone trying to control them).

 • We try to fix ourselves: If we are “good” at shame, we think, “If I’m perfect enough, they’ll finally give me that connection.”
 We try to morph into what we think they want, which actually prevents connection because the real us has checked out.

 • We hide: We realize the fantasy is dead, so we check out emotionally.
 We stop sharing anything real to avoid more disappointment.
-Retreating like this ends intimacy—and often makes our partner very angry.
+Retreating like this ends intimacy—and can start an exhausting pursuer – avoidant dance.

 We do this because we don’t know what else to do.
 But I believe, like Richard Schwartz, that we need to do a U-Turn: we need to get intimate with ourselves instead of focusing solely on the relationship.